surniaulula/wpsso-faq/readme.txt

 > **Optional**: See the [WordPress Theme Handbook &gt; Custom Taxonomy section](https://developer.wordpress.org/themes/template-files-section/taxonomy-templates/#custom-taxonomy) for details on (optionally) creating a different template specifically for FAQ category webpages based on your current theme archive template.

 > Note that this add-on manages Question / Answer pages and FAQ categories -- it does not create meta tags or Schema markup in webpages.
-If you need <strong>Schema FAQPage</strong> markup for FAQ category archive webpages, you will need the [WPSSO Schema JSON-LD Markup (Premium) add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) to create that Schema FAQPage markup.
+If you need <strong>Schema FAQPage</strong> markup for FAQ category archive webpages, you will need the [WPSSO Schema JSON-LD Markup (Premium) add-on](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) to create the Schema FAQPage markup.

 <h3>WPSSO Core Plugin Required</h3>